 International connections for cargo and people

 Queen Beatrix International Airport (Aruba Airport) in Oranjestad handles all Aruban air travel, with many companies offering daily cargo flights to the Americas and the United States.
-The Aruba Airport works in cooperation with Schiphol International in Amsterdam and is one of the busiest airports in the Caribbean region, with 25 airlines processing nearly one million passengers in 2021.
+The Aruba Airport works in cooperation with Schiphol International Airport in Amsterdam and is one of the busiest airports in the Caribbean region, with 26 airlines processing more than 1.3 million passengers in 2023.

 SEAPORTS